rNintendoSwitch/MechaBowser/readme.md

 a virtual environment with pip requirements and other external dependencies which are not included nor documented in this readme file, please don't ask me how to set these up.

-You agree to not use this software for any competing or malicious purposes pertaining to the "/r/NintendoSwitch subreddit Discord guild" or the "/r/NintendoSwitch subreddit".
+You agree to not use this software for any competing or malicious purposes pertaining to the /r/NintendoSwitch subreddit Discord guild or the /r/NintendoSwitch subreddit.